-We highly recommend using Clontech's Retro-X Universal Packaging System (Cat.
+We highly recommend using our Retro-X Universal Packaging System (Cat.
 No. 631530) to package your retroviruses.
-Detailed procedures for using this packaging system and other Clontech retroviral packaging cell lines may be found in the Retroviral Gene Transfer and Expression User Manual (PT3132-1) and our Retroviral Resource Site, which are available at www.clontech.com.
+Detailed procedures for using this packaging system and other Takara Bio retroviral packaging cell lines may be found in the Retroviral Gene Transfer and Expression User Manual (PT3132-1), which is available at takarabio.com/manuals.
 The system includes a selection of 4 env expression vectors; consult Table I to determine which envelope protein is best suited for your target cell line.
 You may wish to perform separate tests of different Env proteins to optimize the infectivity of your viruses.
 For high titers, use the CalPhos Mammalian Transfection Kit (provided) to transfect your retroviral vectors into your HEK 293-based packaging cell line.

-Table I: Retro-X Universal Packaging System env Expression Vector Tropism Envelope Receptors Host Cell pEco Ecotropic gp70 mCAT1 Rat and mouse pAmpho Amphotropic 4070A Ram-1 (rPit-2) Many mammalian cell types p10A1 Dualtropic 10A1 GALV, RAM Many mammalian cell types pVSV-G Pantropic VSV-G n/a All cell types
+env expression vector Tropism Envelope Receptors Host cell pEco Ecotropic gp70 mCAT1 Rat and mouse pAmpho Amphotropic 4070A Ram-1 (rPit-2) Many mammalian cell types p10A1 Dualtropic 10A1 GALV, RAM Many mammalian cell types pVSV-G Pantropic VSV-G n/a All cell types